Discover our story – FAQs …

 What is the musical style?

-Epic musical theatre meets 21st century spoken word.
+Epic musical theatre meets 21st century spoken word in a score combining classical and contemporary elements.

 Share: